Attendance Allowance

 Before putting in your request, try to get some advice and information about the process.
 If the Department for Work and Pensions receives information that your care needs have decreased, your benefit may be withdrawn.

 Before asking for a review, you should consider how your needs have increased on a daily basis.
 What extra support and help do you need now that you didn't need when you first claimed Attendance Allowance?
-Keeping a diary of your daily care needs might help you with this.
-Find out more about how to monitor your Parkinson's.
+Keeping a diary of your daily and more importantly night-time care needs might help you with this.

 When you ask for a review, you need to contact: